 There’s one more provision that will help victims in protection order violations.
 Bill 509 also prohibits the accused from contacting the victim or the victim’s family members while the case is pending.
 This bill ensures victims are protected from future contact, even after the individual violates the order of protection.

-Retain a Lawyer if Facing a Domestic Abuse Charge
+Retain a Criminal Defense Lawyer if Facing a Domestic Abuse Charge

-It’s vital that you not only pursue the best defense if accused of domestic abuse, but that you have a seasoned Louisiana criminal defense attorney by your side through the trial process.
+If you have been charged with domestic abuse, a credible defense attorney is your only hope of moving forward with your life.
+It’s vital that you not only pursue the best defense but that you have a seasoned Louisiana criminal defense attorney by your side through the trial process.
 Having a capable attorney will have a direct impact on the potential jail time and fines you might incur if found guilty by a court.

-The Law Offices of John D. & Eric G. Johnson, LLC is an experienced criminal defense firm that has a mission of protecting the reputations and futures of our clients.
-Our legal team handles an extensive range of cases that involve violent offenses and white collar crimes.
+The Law Offices of John D. & Eric G. Johnson, LLC provides clients with an experienced criminal defense firm that has a mission of protecting the reputations and futures of our clients.
+Our legal team handles an extensive range of cases that involve violent offenses and white-collar crimes.
+All of our lawyers are members of the Louisiana Bar Association and the National Association of Criminal Defense Lawyers.
 Don’t wait to get a reputable attorney to help minimize or dismiss domestic abuse charges.
 Contact us as soon as possible at (318) 377-1555 for a free case evaluation.